 Machines for embroidery

-You move the fabric
+Machine embroidery, you move the fabric

 If you want to do ‘bobbin work’ with thicker thread, you need a machine with a front loading bobbin in a separate bobbin case (many simple machines have a drop-in top-loading bobbin which can’t be adjusted).

-The machine moves the fabric
+Embroidery machine, the machine moves the fabric

 As the designs are software they can be downloaded, so there are huge numbers of machine embroidery designs on the internet.

-If you find you enjoy using decorative stitches and want to move on, start with a modest embroidery machine to learn the skills involved.
 Most people find they’re happy to use simple embroidery methods with designs made by other people.
 Some people move on to spend surprisingly large amounts on a top-of-the-line embroidery machine and the software to alter or make their own designs.

 – – –